masfaraud/design3d/docs/source/dealing_with_stl.rst

 .. code-block:: python

-    import volmdlr.cloud
+    import design3d.cloud
-    import volmdlr.core
+    import design3d.core
-    import volmdlr.stl as vmstl
+    import design3d.stl as d3dstl

-In this section, the necessary modules from the volmdlr library are imported.
+In this section, the necessary modules from the design3d library are imported.
 It seems to be organized into sub-modules such as cloud, core, and stl.
 These modules likely provide different functionalities related to cloud computing, core geometry operations, and STL file manipulation, respectively.